Korvask/SupportArticles-docs/support/windows-server/printing/spooler-xml-file-grow-spoolsv-exe-high-cpu.md

     `HKEY_LOCAL_MACHINE\System\CurrentControlSet\Control\Print\`.

-3. Add a REG_DWORD value named DisableWERLogging and set this value to 0x1 (hexadecimal).
+3. Add a REG_DWORD value named DisableWERLogging and set this value to 1 (decimal).

 4. Restart the Print Spooler service.